erroronline1/caro/readme.md

         * [regulatory goals](#intended-regulatory-goals)
 * make datalist part of text like autocomplete for textbox instead of datalist widget
 * same goes for range
+* config.ini
+    * forbidden names with keys, .env override by key or append new
+    * utility method for handling, with parameter to append or override pattern by key
+* audit
+    * unused documents, except contexts or analyze for by input widgets within records

 #### issues
 * review modal return on closing -> still not always returning false -> not reproduceable in firefox -> observe, could have been a cache issue